dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-github-actions.md

 ---
-title: Deploy a pipeline with GitHub Actions
+title: Deploy with GitHub Actions
 description: How to deploy a pipeline with GitHub Actions
 keywords: [how to, deploy a pipeline, github actions]
 ---